OpenEVSE/openevse_esp32_firmware/readme.md

 ##### c.)
 OTA upload over local network (optional advanced)

+To enable to OTA upload first upload via serial using the dev enviroment, this enables to OTA enable build flag:

-`$  pio run  -t upload --upload-port <LOCAL-ESP-IP-ADDRESS>`
+`$ pio run -t upload -e openevse_dev`

-Upload SPIFFS filesystem over OTA (and don't flash):
+Then upload using OTA enviroment, setting the hostname or IP address of the unit in `platformio.ini` ota enviroment section:

-` pio run -e emonesp_spiffs -t upload --upload-port <LOCAL-ESP-IP-ADDRESS>`
+`$  pio run  -t upload -e openevse_ota`

+SPIFFS can also be uploaded via OTA

+`$  pio run  -t uploadfs -e openevse_ota`

-OTA uses port 8266.
+OTA uses port 8266, make sure this port is open.
 See [PlatformIO ESP OTA docs](http://docs.platformio.org/en/latest/platforms/espressif.html#over-the-air-ota-update):

 ##### Or upload all in one go